fleetdm/fleet/docs/Configuration/yaml-files.md

 ### integrations

 The `integrations` section lets you configure your Google Calendar, Jira, and Zendesk.
-After configuration, you can enable automations like calendar event and ticket creation for failing policies and vulnerabilities.
-Currently, enabling automations is only available using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML files coming soon).
-Learn more about automations in Fleet [here](https://fleetdm.com/docs/using-fleet/automations).
+After configuration, you can enable [automations](https://fleetdm.com/docs/using-fleet/automations) like calendar event and ticket creation for failing policies.
+Currently, enabling ticket creation is only available using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML files coming soon).

 In addition, you can configure your the SCEP server to help your end users connect to Wi-Fi.
 Learn more about SCEP and NDES in Fleet [here](https://fleetdm.com/guides/ndes-scep-proxy).